October 2020 Update: Alex is currently available for private lessons taught via Zoom or Skype.

 Alex gets a lot of fulfilment from his teaching endeavours; he is fascinated with how different people learn and progress and consequently seeks to adapt his teaching approach to that most fitting for each individual student.
-For Alex’s private teaching profile, see The Tutor Pages.

 Royal Welsh College of Music & Drama

 Alex is excited to see his students grow within music and to see the musical life at RWCMD and in Cardiff continue to flourish as a result of their dedicated work and input.
+Read the testimonials of some recent graduates of the RWCMD, and elsewhere, below:

 I have been having lessons regularly with Alex for about a year now, he is a real teacher.
 His lessons are always different and he tailors them to the specific individual.
 We find something that I want to improve on and we will go step by step on how to practice it.
 If you go to a lesson with Alex with nothing in mind it is also not a problem as he will pull something out of the bag which will blow your mind!
 Improvisation, technique, sound, composition, harmony, rhythm, repertoire, anything you want to work on he can help.
 A teacher that I would recommend to everyone and will continue to have lessons with!